 The event is an opportunity for volunteers to offer their time, skills, and talent to several nonprofit organizations in the Holland/Zeeland area.
 We’ve cleaned and organized, painted and finished, landscaped and weeded, cooked and baked, washed windows, assembled lesson plans and materials, organized and led after-school activities for middle school girls, and made cards for families with loved ones who are terminally ill or living in nursing facilities.
 Over the years we’ve had the event, we’ve had as many as 150 women participate for some part of the day!

-How do nine women manage to pull off a community-wide day of service with so many volunteers each year and still remain friends?
+How does a group of women manage to pull off a community-wide day of service with so many volunteers each year and still remain friends?
 When all of them have a common goal—building community, building awareness, and networking—as well as common traits—compassion, respect, and commitment—it’s easy.
 Add to that some organizational and planning skills, and you can call it success.
 They rely tremendously on teamwork as well as the skills each planning team member brings to the group.
 Read about the strength of our members to see how each complements the others.

-Nancy Corvers is supporting our fundraising raffle, recruiting donors and organizing the display.
+Nancy Corvers is supporting our fundraising raffle and auction, which means she’s also recruiting donors for this critical part of our lunchtime program.
 That makes good use of her experience merchandising her own sewn items at craft shows.
 Like a number of us on the planning crew, Nancy had a long career at Herman Miller.
 After retiring, she spent a few months in Hawaii as a volunteer, and continues in that spirit with the children’s ministry at her church–when she can be distracted, that is, from her love of sewing!

-Lindsey Moungkhoun is supporting our donation drive and will be the new emcee of the luncheon.
+Lindsey Moungkhoun is supporting our donation drive and event decor.
 With her day job as Senior Document Management Coordinator and Corporate Social Responsibility Liaison at Mead Johnson Nutrition, husband and three young kids, and commitment to the Holland/Zeeland community, she still manages to read a book now and then and work in her garden.
-She’s looking forward to keeping Women’s Service day going for another 15 years!
+She’s looking forward to keeping Women’s Service day going for another 18 years!

 Planning an annual event isn’t all about work.
 Although we kick off each year’s planning session in April, six months ahead of Women’s Service Day, many of our meetings are held over dinners that often include wine.
 During our years together, we’ve celebrated retirements, weddings, births, birthdays, divorces, promotions, and adventures.
 A few weeks after the event we always hold a “lessons learned” meeting and then come the holidays, so we celebrate our friendship and good work with good cheer and some gift giving.
 Usually by February we start going into withdrawals from not seeing each other so sometimes we even start our next year’s planning a little early.